MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/zero-touch-app-install.md

 The functionality respects the app governance controls and works only if the use of an app is allowed by admins.
 To allow any app, you must also allow use of third-party apps.
 If you haven't changed the default admin configurations, third-party apps are allowed.
 To update or to verify, see [allow apps](/microsoftteams/manage-apps#allow-and-block-apps).

-Allow the use of the specific apps that your end-users require for their daily tasks.
+Allow the use of the specific apps that your users require for their daily tasks.
 To do so, allow individual apps and also ensure that app permission policies allow the intended users to use these apps.
 For more information, see [app permission policies](/microsoftteams/teams-app-permission-policies).

 ### Enable the Zero-touch App Install option